goh-joshua/CTFs/TISC-25/Level-8/README.md

 ```
 will give us 's:2:"Â±";'

-So for an example properly serialize virus will look something like
+So for example, a properly serialize virus will look something like
 ```code
 O:5:"Virus":3:{s:4:"name";s:10:"SpectreLLM";s:7:"species";s:9:"Ghostroot";s:13:"valid_species";a:4:{i:0;s:9:"Ghostroot";i:1;s:9:"IronHydra";i:2;s:11:"DarkFurnace";i:3;s:9:"Voltspike";}}
 ```
-And the way unserialize work in my understanding that as long as the numbers make the sense everything at the back will be ignored.
+And the way unserialize works in my understanding is that as long as the numbers makes sense everything at the back will be ignored.
 So something like
 ```
 O:5:"Virus":3:{s:4:"name";s:10:"SpectreLLM";s:7:"species";s:9:"Ghostroot";s:13:"valid_species";a:4:{i:0;s:9:"Ghostroot";i:1;s:9:"IronHydra";i:2;s:11:"DarkFurnace";i:3;s:9:"Voltspike";}}{Insert_Something_Funny_Here}
 ```